yosefrow/scalable-eks/README.md

 1. Install terraform (v1.8.4 as of this writing)
 2. Install terragrunt (v0.58.10 as of this writing)

+### Custom Settings

-Modify terragrunt/main/account.hcl so that aws_profile reflects the name of the aws profile in your ~/.aws/config
+Option 1.
+Modify terragrunt/{account}/account.hcl so that aws_profile reflects the name of the aws profile in your ~/.aws/config

+Option 2.
+(Temporary) Set env vars by copying .env -> .env.example **Requires running `source .env` in each new terminal session**

 (yosefrow-main by default)